 Before writing your CV, evaluate the job description for training duties.
 Analyze the description for training-related abilities like onboarding.
 Use job description keywords and phrases on your

 resume.
 Employers often utilize applicant tracking systems to scan and assess resumes.

 The words you use can indeed either make or break you.
 Focus on what the job wants to know and which words will make you stand out among all the other applicants.

 2. Include Concrete Details About The Training You Did

-Including concrete details does not necessarily mean writing stories, and it means that you should state relevant information regarding your experience.
+Including concrete details to stand out does not necessarily mean writing stories; you should state relevant information regarding your experience.
 These details include the type of training, which could be onboarding, soft skills training, retooling, and any other kind of training that you have done.

 Once you have included the training type, you can add the people you trained.
 Was it colleagues, new hires, managers, or customers?
-It would be best to have that in your
+Having that in your

 Maria Flores, COO and HR expert at MediaPeanut adds: